 Since 2002, students, instructors and community members have traveled to the American South on a trip, exploring the rich cultural history of our country's civil rights movement.

-Every spring, MCC hosts a four-day bus tour in April, traveling to destinations that mark milestone events, many consider sacred to the expression of freedom in the United States.
+Each year MCC hosts a four-day bus tour traveling to destinations that mark milestone events, many consider sacred to the expression of freedom in the United States.
 MCC encourages you to consider making the next bus journey, a part of your own memories.

 The images recorded during MCC's annual Civil Rights Pilgrimage never fail to evoke strong emotions.

-"They are stepping back in time and looking at civil rights and what that means," says Dr. Karen Curls, MCC-Penn Valley's social sciences division chair and the pilgrimage founder.
+"They are stepping back in time and looking at civil rights and what that means," says Dr. Karen Curls, MCC-Penn Valley Criminal Justice instructor and the pilgrimage founder.